purdue-onchip/gds2Para/purdue_install.md

     9. Navigate back to your working location and attempt to clone the repository again
   * If cloning and SSH key generation fail, try to download the files by clicking the green "Clone or download" button on the Code tab of this repository followed by "Download ZIP"
   * Move the zip archive to the working location
-  * Unzip the archive with `unzip gdsii-interface-master.zip`
+  * Unzip the archive with `unzip gds2Para-master.zip`
 2. Clone the [Limbo repository](https://github.com/limbo018/Limbo) into your working location with `git clone https://github.com/limbo018/Limbo.git`
   * If cloning fails, try to download the files by clicking the green "Clone or download" button on the Code tab of the Limbo repository followed by "Download ZIP"
   * Move the zip archive to the working location